Protests against the Iraq War: Scope and impact in the United States

-Prior to the invasion of Iraq
+Prior to the Iraq War

 These protests are said to be the biggest global peace protests before a war actually started; the peace movement is compared with the movement caused by the Vietnam War.

 September 2002

 On September 12, 2002, U.S. President George W. Bush spoke to the United Nations General Assembly.
 Outside the United Nations building, over 1,000 people attended a protest organized by Voter March and No Blood for Oil.

 On September 24, Tony Blair released a document describing Britain's case for war in Iraq.
 Three days later, an anti-war rally in London drew a crowd of at least 150,000.

-On September 29, roughly 5,000 anti-war protesters converged on Washington, D.C. on the day after an anti-International Monetary Fund protest.
+On September 29, roughly 5,000 anti-war protesters converged on Washington, D.C., on the day after an anti-International Monetary Fund protest.

 October 2002

 On October 2, the day President Bush signed into law Congress' joint resolution authorizing the war, a small-scale protest was held in Chicago, attended by a crowd of roughly 1,000 who listened to speeches by Jesse Jackson and then-Illinois State Senator Barack Obama.
 Obama's statement, "I am not opposed to all wars.
 I'm opposed to dumb wars," was barely noted at the time, but became famous during the 2008 Democratic presidential primaries when the Obama camp used it to demonstrate his courage and good judgment on the war.

 On October 7, Bush delivered a major speech justifying the invasion of Iraq at the Cincinnati Museum Center at Union Terminal.
-Outside, approximately 3000 people gathered to protest the coming war.
+Outside, approximately 3,000 people gathered to protest the coming war.
 Later, a few hundred protesters blocking the Museum Center exits were dispersed by mounted police, and six people were arrested.

 On October 26, protests took place in various cities across the world.
 Over 100,000 people took part in a protest in Washington.
 50,000 people took part in a demonstration in San Francisco.
 Both protests were called by the ANSWER Coalition.

 On October 31, around 150 protests took place across the United Kingdom, including Critical Mass bike rides, occupations, and mass demonstrations in Brighton, Manchester, Glasgow and London.
 Protests also took place in the US.